 The Political Science Department currently includes 12 full-time faculty members whose expertise includes a wide range of thematic topics (public opinion, elections, voting behavior political communication, state and local politics, public policy, media, political psychology, human rights and democratization, peace and conflict, political economy, politics of the environment, gender studies, and Islamic thought).
 Our faculty also have expertise and offer courses in geographical concentrations (Europe, Latin America, Southeast Asia, Africa and Middle Eastern Politics).
 Our research methods sequence gives students deep preparation for conducting their own research and for understanding how research in the social sciences is conducted and developed.

 Our faculty members have been recognized for their excellent teaching and mentorship, pedagogical innovations, scholarly publications, and for their engagement with wider professional, policy, and local communities.
 One of our main strengths is our emphasis on close faculty-student interactions through small classroom sizes, research collaboration, and department social events.
 Our faculty have won a number of prestigious research grants and fellowships, including grants from the National Science Foundation, the National Institute of Justice, Fulbright-Hays Faculty Research Abroad, and Alwaleed Islamic Studies Program at Harvard University.
-They also work extensively with community organizations and professional societies, and have taught and played a leading role in interdisciplinary programs such as the master’s program in Peace and Conflict Studies and the doctoral program in Global Studies, the Model United Nations program, the Center for Public Opinion Research, and the Climate Change Initiative.
+They also work extensively with community organizations and professional societies, and have taught and played a leading role in interdisciplinary programs such as the master’s programs in Peace and Conflict Studies, Public Administration, and the doctoral program in Global Studies, the Model United Nations program, the Center for Public Opinion Research, and the Climate Change Initiative.

-The Department has a chapter of Pi Sigma Alpha (the national Political Science Honorary Society) as well as an active Political Science Club that organizes trips and events.
+The department has a chapter of Pi Sigma Alpha (the national Political Science Honorary Society) as well as an active Political Science Club that organizes trips and events.